mrthreeplates/TRS-80_floppy_remapper/README.md

 When booting from a [M3SE](http://bartlettlabs.com/M3SE/) or [FreHD](http://www.vecoven.com/trs80/trs80.html), the remapper can be used to conveniently remap the two internal drives (e.g. to access an emulator, or other external drive).

+Eight different floppy drive mappings are supported, allowing booting from any drive (0, 1, 2, or 3) with a choice of two maps for each boot drive.
+This can be as simple as swapping drives 0 and 1 (useful if they are different types).

 As a bonus, this board adds support for two external floppy drives on Model 4P computers (which previously only supported two internal drives).
 Inspiration for this feature came from a [January 1986 80 Micro article](https://colorcomputerarchive.com/repo/Documents/Magazines/80%20Micro/1986/80%20Micro%20-%208601%20-%20January%201986.pdf), while significantly reducing the modifications needed.

-Remapping of the drives is selectable via software using a simple "out" command in basic, enabling one of eight pre-programmed floppy disk maps.
-You can also save the default power up mapping.
+Remapping of the drives is controlled via software using the "out" command in Basic.
+You can set the current map (which will survive a reset), or set a default map to be used upon power on.

 An optional disable switch can be installed.

 In order to install this board, one chip on the floppy disk controller board (or the main motherboard) needs to be replaced by a socket.
-Certain models require an additional minor motherboard modification (see below).
+Certain models require an additional minor modification (see installation details).

 My goal for this project was to enable the features above while requiring the fewest (and least invasive) modifications possible to these